RyanMillerC/build-notifier/README.md

 ## Use Case

-This bot can be used to notify users that a compiled React demo, built from the Pull Requests code-base, is available at the included URL.
+This bot can be used to notify users that a compiled React demo, built from a Pull Request code-base, is available at the included URL.

 ### How We Use This App